azeemnow/Threat-Hunt/collection/tactic/technique/T1127_002_ClickOnce/T1127_002_ClickOnce_test1.md

     }
 }
 ```
+## Test Details

+The test code demonstrates how a custom .NET application can use ClickOnce-like behavior to download a file from a specified URL and save it to the user's home directory.
+Specifically, the code performs the following actions:

+1. **Initiates a Download**: The application triggers a file download from a specified URL using the `HttpClient` class.
+2. **Generates a Unique Filename**: It dynamically creates a unique filename for the downloaded file, incorporating the current date and time (formatted as `downloaded_file_<yyyyMMddHHmm>.zip`).
+3. **Saves the File Locally**: The downloaded file is saved in the user's home directory.
+4. **Completion Message**: Once the file is successfully downloaded, a message box is displayed to notify the user of the successful download.

+In essence, the test simulates a file download via a URL, demonstrating how an attacker could use ClickOnce to deliver malicious content by manipulating URLs and file handling within trusted developer utilities.

 ### Test Execution
 1. Save the above C# code to a file (e.g., `ClickOnceApp.cs`).
 2. Compile the code using Visual Studio or the `csc` command-line compiler to produce an executable (e.g., `ClickOnceApp.exe`).
 3. Execute the application.